Andy4495/Windows10-on-iMac2011/README.md

 ## Revision History

-1.0 - 2/19/2022 - Initial version created based on January 2022 installation.
+1.0 - 2/19/2022 - Initial version based on an actual installation performed in January 2022.
 Minor clarifying updates have been made since then, but the overall procedure is the same.

 [1]: https://everymac.com/systems/apple/imac/specs/imac-core-i5-2.5-21-inch-aluminum-mid-2011-thunderbolt-specs.html